Chinese immigration to Sydney: Business success

 Perhaps the only upbeat part of the Sydney Chinese story in these decades was the spectacular success of a few of the canniest of the fruit traders.
 While the Great Depression of the 1930s had a negative effect on the trading of many market gardeners and stallholders, a few firms were able to consolidate.
 When the City Council constructed new market buildings closer to Darling Harbour in the early years of the twentieth century, the Chinese traders followed.
 Dixon Street emerged as the hub of Sydney's third Chinatown.

 A few firms successfully built on their wealth by trading back into China.
 With little incentive to invest in the hostile local economy, apparently modest establishments in Chinatown were in fact the headquarters of the substantial trading empires of the Wing On, Wing Sang, Tiy Sang and the interlocking Sang On Tiy companies.

-Wing Sang, for example, began trading Fijian bananas into Sydney's markets in the 1890s, and eventually established a department store, allegedly along the lines of Sydney's Anthony Hordern's, in Hong Kong in 1900.
+Wing Sang, for example, began trading Fijian bananas into Sydney's markets in the 1890s, and eventually established a department store, allegedly along the lines of Sydney's Anthony Hordern & Sons, in Hong Kong in 1900.
 Branches in Canton and Shanghai followed, and by the 1960s, the Wing Sang Company was involved in banking, hotels and various manufacturing enterprises.
 The Wing On firm similarly grew out of fruit trading in the Haymarket to become a multi-faceted business empire.
 Eventually, three of the four companies that controlled the four largest modern department stores of Hong Kong and Shanghai, known locally as the "Four Great Companies", were founded by the partners of Wing Sang and Wing On: Wing On by the Kwok brothers of Wing On and their cousin George Kwok Bew of Wing Sang, Sincere by Ma Ying-piu of Wing Sang, and the Sun by Choy Chong of Wing Sang.
 The fourth, Sun Sun, was also established by Chinese-Australian traders from Sydney.